 The provider may choose any of the three alternatives A, B, or C, but the choice has to be specified beforehand.
-The activation may be a step or a ramp or something similar, the shape is not critical.
+The activation may be a step or a ramp or something similar.
+The activation has to be monotonically increasing, otherwise the shape is not critical.

-The prequalified FFR capacity and the FFR overshoot are determined and defined as illustrated in Figure 1 and mathematically described in the following.
+The prequalified FFR capacity and the FFR overshoot are determined and defined as illustrated in Figure 1Figure 1 and mathematically described in the following.